bobvanderlinden/bobvanderlinden.me/content/customizing-packages-in-nix.md

 nix profile install git-with-gui
 ```

-Note that even though we have changed the attribute in the above example, the _name_ of the package didn't change.
+Note that even though we have a new attribute name in the above example, the _name of the package_ didn't change.
 The name is part of the derivation.
+The package is called `git`, so the Nix store path is still `/nix/store/*-git`.
 When using `.override` this part of the derivation would not change.
 The name can only be changed using `.overrideAttrs`.

 ## Modification methods